ncoghlan/misc/notes/python3/questions_and_answers.rst

 .. _Cython: http://www.cython.org/
 .. _release the GIL: http://docs.cython.org/src/userguide/external_C_code.html#acquiring-and-releasing-the-gil
 .. _Numba: http://numba.pydata.org/

+Why doesn't this limitation really bother the core development team?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In my case, I came to Python by way of the unittest module: I needed to write a better test suite for a C++ library that communicated with a custom DSP application, and by using SWIG and the Python unittest module I was able to do so easily.
+Using Python for the test suite also let me easily play audio files out of the test hardware into the DSP unit being tested.
+Still in the test domain, I later used Python to communicate with serial hardware (and push data through serial circuits and analyse what came back), write prototype clients to ensure new hardware systems were full functional replacements for old ones and write hardware simulators to allow more integration errors could be caught during software development rather than only after new releases were deployed to the test lab that had real hardware available.

+Other current Python users are often in a similar boat - we're using Python as an orchestration language, getting other pieces of hardware and software to play nice, so the Python components just need to be "fast enough", and allow multiple *external* operations to occur in parallel, rather than necessarily needing to run Python bytecode operations concurrently.

+This is certainly true of the scientific community, where the heavy numeric lifting is all done in C or FORTRAN, and the Python components are there to make everything hang together in a way humans can read relatively easily.

+In the case of web development, while the speed of the application server may become a determining factor at truly massive scale, smaller applications are likely to gain more by adding a Varnish caching server in front of the application, and a memory cache between the application and its database before the application server itself is likely to become the bottleneck.

+This means for the kind of use case where Python is primarily playing an orchestration role, as well as those where the application is IO bound rather than CPU bound, free threading doesn't really provide a lot of benefit - the Python code was never the bottleneck in the first place, so focusing optimisation efforts on the Python runtime doesn't make sense.

+Instead, people drop out of pure Python code into an environment that is vastly easier to optimise and already supports free threading.
+This may be hand written C or C++ code, it may be something with Pythonic syntax but reduced dynamism like Cython or Numba, or it may be another more static language on a preexisting runtime like the JVM or the CLR, but however it is achieve, the level shift allows optimisations and parallelism to be applied at the places where they will do the most good for the overall speed of the application.

 Why isn't "just remove the GIL" the obvious answer?